Water supply and sanitation in Kenya: Reorganisation of water institutions (2002–2011)

-New Water Bill
+Water Bill 2015 and national Water Act 2016

 A new water bill was passed in 2015.
-The bill transforms the 8 Water Service Boards (Asset Holding Companies) into 47 Water Works Development Boards in each county of Kenya.
+The bill transforms the eight Water Service Boards (Asset Holding Companies) into 47 Water Works Development Boards in each county of Kenya.
 This in line with the decentralisation prescribed in the 2010 Constitution of Kenya.
 Also, the National Water Conservation and Pipeline Corporation became the National Water Storage Authority, the Water Services Regulatory Board became the Water Services Regulatory Commission and the Water Services Trust Fund became the Water Sector Trust Authority.
 The Bill is meant as an improved version of the Water Act of 2002, rather than another fundamental reform of the sector.
 The bill – under discussion since 2012 – was finally passed by Parliament as The Water Bill, 2014 (Bill No. 7 of 2014) on 7 July 2015.

+The national Water Act 2016 clarifies some aspects of service provision and the structure of the new subnational institutions.
+However, county budget allocations, especially for the rural water sector and institutions such as schools and clinics remain ambiguous.
+The Water Act formally recognises the role of both public and private actors in the water sector.
+It creates a legislated "space" in which professional maintenance service providers can develop.

 Responsibility for water supply and sanitation

 Policy formulation and sector coordination

 The Ministry of Water and Irrigation (MWI) is the key institution responsible for the water sector in Kenya.
 The Ministry is divided into five departments: Administration and Support Services, Water Services, Water Resources Management, Irrigation, Drainage and Water Storage, and Land Reclamation.
 Water supply is overseen by the Department for Water Services, whose functions include: formulation of policy and strategies for water and sewerage services, sector coordination and monitoring of other water services institutions.
 The Ministry of Water and Irrigation is also in charge of overall sector investments, planning and resource mobilisation.

 Sanitation policy is in the hands of the Ministry of Public Health and Sanitation (MoPHS).
 To harmonise the institutional framework for sanitation MWI and the MoPHS have developed a common Water Supply and Sanitation Concept with clearly defined sanitation targets.
 As of early 2011, the Minister of Water and Irrigation is Charity Ngilu, chairperson of the National Party of Kenya, which supports Prime Minister Raila Odinga.
 The Minister of Health and Sanitation is Beth Mugo of the Party of National Unity of President Mwai Kibaki.

 Other Ministries also play a role in the water and sanitation sector.
 The Ministry of Education cooperates with MWI and MoPHS in the area of school sanitation by participating in Water and Sanitation Programme Committees.
 The Agricultural Sector Coordination Unit deliberates on all issues related to agriculture, including irrigation which is overseen by MWI.
 The MWI also co-operates with the Ministries of Forestry, of the Environment and of Special Programmes to further the rehabilitation and maintenance of water towers.